sublee/subl.ee/resume.md

 ----------------------

 [torchgpipe][], 2019--2020
-:   A GPipe implementation in PyTorch.
+:   A GPipe implementation in PyTorch
     {: .note }

 :   Implemented [GPipe][] in PyTorch with optimization for CUDA, PyTorch's